-If you have a high enough income/assets that your EFC is higher than the cost of your child’s college and you don’t qualify for any need based aid, you don’t need to be concerned with any of the options discussed above.
-But it does pay to fill it out anyway, because institutions use it to calculate all manner of grants and scholarships, even merit scholarships.
-Don’t get burned by not filling it out.
+Of course if parents have a high enough income/assets that your EFC is higher than the cost of your child’s college and you don’t qualify for any need based aid, you don’t need to be concerned with any of the options discussed above.
+But it does pay to fill out FAFSA anyway, because institutions use it to calculate all manner of grants and scholarships, even merit scholarships.
+So don’t get burned by not filling it out.

-Joanna Nesbit is a mother of a college junior and high school senior, with a special interest in college finance.
+Joanna Nesbit is a mother of a college senior and freshman, with a special interest in college finance.
 Learn more about her at www.joannanesbit.com and follow her on Twitter at @joannanesbit.

 Join our Facebook group: Paying For College 101.
 This group is a forum for families to ask questions related to how they can pay for college.
 Topics can range from best ways to save for college, the financial aid process, filling out FAFSA, finding affordable schools, EFC, strategies to minimize income, CSS Profile, merit vs. need-based aid, student loans, and on and on.

 No Question Is Too Silly!
 Ask other members for help and in return share your knowledge and experience.